gab-8323/gab_project/README.md

 # Main Screen

-This is the code for the main screen of your web application.
+This is the code for the main screen of web application.

 ## HTML (index.html)